Say Anything (band): Early years (2000–2004)

 Say Anything signed with J Records in 2005, owned by Sony BMG Music Entertainment, one of the "big four" record labels.
 When asked why he signed with a major label, Bemis stated, "We were looking to expand our fan base as well as have more money to tour comfortably.
 I also wanted enough money to work with an awesome producer for [In Defense of the Genre]."
 In June 2005, Say Anything was forced to cancel a six-week headlining tour with Circa Survive and Emanuel on the third day of the tour due to health problems with Bemis, including "full-on paranoid delusions" in Austin, Texas.
 At this point, Bemis' bipolar disorder and drug addictions were wreaking havoc on the band.
 Bassists DeLauro and Seaton had already parted ways with the band.
 Andy Jackson left in September after only a few months of touring with Say Anything.
 Casper Adams, who was clashing personally with Bemis despite a close friendship, was fired after a show.

-On October 3, 2005, Bemis had another breakdown; this time, it involved depressive behaviour, spitting in food at an outdoor cafe, spending a "half-hour pouring a bowl of soup onto the floor, one spoonful at a time," engaging in a street fight and finally being admitted to a mental hospital by an off-duty policeman.
+On October 3, 2005, Bemis had another breakdown; this time, it involved depressive behavior, spitting in food at an outdoor cafe, spending a "half-hour pouring a bowl of soup onto the floor, one spoonful at a time," engaging in a street fight and finally being admitted to a mental hospital by an off-duty policeman.
 This incident forced Say Anything to cancel another tour, this time with Bemis' personal idols Saves the Day, along with Senses Fail and The Early November.
 The band was replaced by Emanuel.
 After returning from his stay in the hospital, Bemis' mother and the remaining members of the band selected the Menninger clinic in Houston, Texas, to rehab Bemis.
 Eventually, Bemis approved of their decision, admitted himself to the Menninger clinic, and has reportedly not had a relapse since.